numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

     array([1.], dtype=float32)

 with a float32 result.
-It is impossible to change the ``erf`` function to return a float16 result without possibly changing the result of following code.
+It is impossible to change the ``erf`` function to return a float16 result without changing the result of following code.
-In general, we argue that automatic upcasting should not occur in cases where a less precise loop can be reasonably defined, *unless* the ufunc author defines this behaviour intentionally.
+In general, we argue that automatic upcasting should not occur in cases where a less precise loop can be defined, *unless* the ufunc author does this intentionally using a promotion.

 This considerations means that upcasting has to be limited by some additional method.